MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-home-preview.md

 ## End

-Use *End* options to restart, detach and stop debugging.
+Use the *End* options to restart, detach and stop debugging.

 ## Source Mode